-Technical Report ITU FGMV-12 aims to explore age verification methods in the context of the metaverse, focusing on the potential enhancement of these methods using metaverse technologies.
-The metaverse offers a rich, immersive digital experience encompassing extended reality (XR) technologies like virtual reality (VR), augmented reality (AR), and mixed reality (MR).
+The metaverse offers a rich, immersive digital experience encompassing Extended Reality (XR) technologies like Virtual Reality (VR), Augmented Reality (AR), and Mixed Reality (MR).
 With its potential to engage all human senses, the risks and online threats to children in the metaverse are intensified.
 These threats can originate from content, contact, or conduct, with the metaverse amplifying the impacts of such dangers.
-The ITU's child online protection (COP) guidelines stress that digital protection measures should not infringe on children's other rights, necessitating age-appropriate content controls.
+The ITU's Child Online Protection (COP) guidelines stress that digital protection measures should not infringe on children's other rights, necessitating age-appropriate content controls.

 Age verification is pivotal in shielding children from online perils, prompting nations to impose age verification mandates.
-Methods such as self-declaration, credit cards, biometrics, profiling, digital IDs, and third-party verification serve as age verification mechanisms.
-Existing regulations, such as the general data protection regulation (GDPR) and California's age-appropriate design code Act (AADC), provide general guidelines on age verification and demand utilizing proper technology proportional to potential risks.
+Methods like self-declaration, credit cards, biometrics, profiling, digital IDs, and third-party verification serve as age verification mechanisms.
+Existing regulations, such as GDPR and California's AADC, provide general guidelines on age verification and demand utilizing proper technology proportional to potential risks.
 The metaverse, with its array of sensors and devices, offers a unique avenue to bolster age verification procedures, especially with soft biometrics that do not compromise users' privacy.

 As online threats in the metaverse surge, platforms should institute risk assessment frameworks considering content and immersion levels.
 Age verification methods should align with the risk levels, ensuring that the data collected is minimal and solely serves verification purposes.
-For example, zero-knowledge proofs (ZKPs) can be used for age assertion without revealing exact ages.
+For example, Zero-knowledge proofs (ZKPs) can be used for age assertion without revealing exact ages.
 Trusted third-party verification is advocated because it enables platform interoperability and prevents sharing data with multiple sources.
 Thus, we discuss the potential challenges and provide general guidelines that should be helpful for implementing third-party age verification.